NEW CASTLE PLAYHOUSE

 Programs Supported by Your Donations

 The New Castle Playhouse produces over 50 live performances each season.
 The NCP offers theatergoers three straight plays, three musicals, an all-youth musical, and a special theatrical performance that celebrates diversity.
 The NCP also showcases the extraordinary talent of area youth through its musical ambassadors' volunteer program, the NCP MiniStars.
 These young performers have entertained senior citizens, local audiences, and the less fortunate through song and dance for decades.
 The annual Stars of Tomorrow program features the extraordinary gifts of area youth in two talent shows performed for the greater community.
 Several of the students receive college scholarships from the Playhouse during that event.
 The Rising Stars Theatre Camp provides children, ages 8 – 18, the opportunity to experience the world of live theater, dance, and the performing arts during a one-week theatre program, culminating in a capstone performance for family and friends.
-Since 2018, NCP has offered a summer dance camp, Summer SpecTAPular.
-This camp provides students with a basic knowledge and understanding of dance, specifically tap dance, often featured in musical productions.
 Finally, NCP helps underwrite the cost of tickets to performances for underprivileged youth in the region.

 Needs that Cannot beMet without Your Help